-- 1.2.1 must have an updated public profile in the Estonian Research Information System (ETIS), or as an alternative, convert his/her ETIS publications table into a PDF and send it directly to the ERA-NET's contact point at ETAg; - 1.2.2 must hold a doctoral degree or an equivalent qualification.
-The degree must be awarded by the submission deadline of the grant application, at the latest; - 1.2.3 must have published at least three articles which comply with the requirements of clause 1.1 of the ETIS classification of publications, or at least five articles which comply with the requirements of clauses 1.1, 1.2, 2.1 or 3.1, within the last five years prior to the proposal submission deadline.
+- 1.1 The Host Institution is the institution to which the grant will be allocated.
+The Host Institution must be a legal entity that is registered and located in Estonia.
+The Host Institution must declare that the project can be carried out within their premises and that it will employ the Principal Investigator during the proposed project, should the project receive funding. - 1.2 The Principal Investigator is the researcher who submits the project proposal and who will be responsible for the use of the grant and for the implementation of the project.
+The Principal Investigator: 1.2.1 must have an updated public profile in the Estonian Research Information System (ETIS); 1.2.2 must hold a doctoral degree or an equivalent qualification.
+The degree must be awarded by the submission deadline of the grant application, at the latest; 1.2.3 must have published at least three articles which comply with the requirements of clause 1.1 of the ETIS classification of publications, or at least five articles which comply with the requirements of clauses 1.1, 1.2, 2.1 or 3.1, within the last five years prior to the proposal submission deadline.
 International patents are equalled with publications of clause 1.1.
 A monograph (ETIS clause 2.1) is equalled with three publications mentioned in clause 1.1 if the number of authors is three or less.
 If the applicant has been on pregnancy and maternity or parental leave or in the compulsory military service, or has other serious grounds, the publication period requirement will be extended by the respective time. - 1.3 Senior research staff of the project participates in the substantial performance of the project.
 They must hold at least master's degree or an equivalent qualification.